thejoshyee/role-playing-game/README.md

 # Scrimba - Role Playing Game

 ## About
-Creat an interactive role playing gaming using Javascript!
+Create an interactive role playing gaming using Javascript!

 ## Learning
 - Javascript